tschmitt/job_control/README.md

 # Job Control

 Job Control is a Python utility that will execute a simple or complex job flow on a Linux server.
-It takes care logging, notification, and concurrency allowing you to focus on job flow.
+It takes care of logging, notification, and concurrency allowing you to focus on job flow.

 The goal is to have a simple, but flexible job controller that can handle complex job flow with a simple JSON configuration.
 No database is required, which provides transporatability.